studiohyperdrive/ngx-tools/libs/inform/README.md

 ##### NgxTooltip

 Once we've defined and provided our component, we can add the tooltip to any existing element.
-There are two required inputs, the `ngxTooltip` input that represents the text we wish to provide to the tooltip and the `ngxTooltipId` which is needed to make the tooltip ARIA compliant.
+There is only one required input, the `ngxTooltip` input that represents the text we wish to provide to the tooltip.

+By default, for accessibility, the directive adds a generated UUID id to the component.
+If you want to replace this with a custom id, you can overwrite this using `ngxTooltipId`.
+Be aware that **every id should be unique** to be ARIA compliant.

 ``` html
 <h1 ngxTooltip="This is a tooltip!" ngxTooltipId="title_1">Title 1</h1>